safurrier/python-codex-env/README.md

 4. Test HDMI-CEC fallback commands manually: `echo "volumedown" | cec-client -s -d 1`.
 5. Run the service: `python -m admute.runner --config /etc/admute.yaml`.

+### Manual Web Controls (FastHtml)

+Set the `web_app` section in `admute.yaml` to expose a lightweight FastHtml interface for manual mute toggles.
+By default the app listens on `http://<host>:8765/` and shows the current mute state, last action, and command counter.
+The interface provides
+"Mute", "Unmute", and "Toggle" buttons that call the same actuator controller used by the detector pipeline, so manual actions stay in sync with automatic state transitions.

 ### Systemd Unit Example

 ```